ELFAPP/BulkOps-App-Pro/README.md

-# BulkOps-App-Pro
+# BulkOps Pro
-BulkOps App Pro is a paid addon on Atlassian Marketplace
+BulkOps Pro is a paid addon on Atlassian Marketplace